 Alon, Melissa, Bat Ami and the Chubeza team

-Monday: Lettuce, fava bean, coriander or parsley, spinach, cauliflower, celeriac, tomatoes, cucumbers, carrots, radishes, broccoli
+Monday: Lettuce, beets, parsley, arugula, white or red cabbage, cauliflower, tomatoes, cucumbers, carrots, fennel, broccoli

-In the large box, in addition: potatoes, red beets, scallions
+In the large box, in addition: radishes, celery, garden or sweet peas

-In the large box, in addition: celeriac or scallions, potatoes, peas
+In the large box, in addition: cauliflower, kale or Swiss chard, radishes, arugula

 And there’s more!
 You can add to your basket a wide, delectable range of additional products from fine small producers of these organic products: granola and cookies, flour, sprouted bread, sprouts, goat cheeses, fruits, honey, crackers.
 You can learn more about each producer on the Chubeza website.
 The attached order form includes a detailed listing of the products and their cost.
 Fill it out, and send it back to us to begin your delivery soon.